terrario-js/terrario/docs/api.md

 ## parser.option(): Parser
 Stability: Stable

 Generates a new parser that returns null even if the match fails.
+Make the parser consumption optional.

 ```ts
 // [Equivalent PEG] "a" "b"?